•

 Overview

-In 2018, Dr. Michael Malone created a Geriatric Emergency Department monthly newsletter that was disseminated among faculty and staff in Geriatric EDs throughout the Advocate Aurora Healthcare system.
+In 2018, Dr. Michael Malone created a Geriatric Emergency Department monthly newsletter that was disseminated among faculty and staff in Geriatric EDs throughout the Advocate Health Care system.
 In January 2020, that monthly newsletter was transformed into the Journal of Geriatric Emergency Medicine (JGEM.)
 Dr. Malone, alongside his colleague, Dr. Teresita Hogan from the University of Chicago, serve as JGEM's Co-Editors-in-Chief.
 JGEM is an online-only, peer-reviewed publication that continues to gain momentum since its start in 2020.
 It has also been the foundation for a series of professional education webinars for the Geriatric Emergency Department Collaborative (GEDC.)
 GEDC is a nationwide collaborative group we work in partnership with and, like JGEM, is dedicated to improving the quality of care for older adults in emergency departments.

 Mission